ProcNULL/docker-teamspeak3/README.md

     and sets the name to TS3.
     {FOLDER} is an absolute path on the host to be mapped by the containers /teamspeak3 folder.
     Injected files are used from this location, see Summary above.
-    Again: Make sure that "nobody" (uid=65534) has r/w-access to this folder and its contents.
+    {UID} is the UID that the teamspeak-process should run with.
+Default is 65534 (nobody).
+    Everything in {FOLDER} will be chown'ed to {UID} before each start of the container.

-    `sudo docker run --name TS3 -d -p 9987:9987/udp -v {FOLDER}:/teamspeak3 procnull/docker-teamspeak3`
+    `sudo docker run --name TS3 -d -p 9987:9987/udp -v {FOLDER}:/teamspeak3 -e TS_UID={UID} procnull/docker-teamspeak3`

   * Admin Secret